openmls/openmls/book/src/user_manual/reinit.md

 The committer (or any member) creates a fresh group with the ReInit parameters and uses [`CommitBuilder::reinit`](https://docs.rs/openmls/latest/openmls/group/struct.CommitBuilder.html) to seed it from the suspended old group.
-This consumes the old group's pending ReInit, so a suspended group can seed only a single successor:
+The application is responsible for seeding only a single successor from a suspended group:

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code.rs:reinit_successor}}